gksoriginals/blog/article-6.markdown

 let person = ("Oliver", 32)
 ```

-A tuple can contain one or more values, of any type.
+A tuple can contain two or more values, of any type.
 It's syntax is a comma seperator list of elements, enclosed in parentheses.

 ```swift
 person.0 // "Oliver"